Erosion Control

 Flow Transition Mats

-Flow transition mats are a “green” alternative for riprap or concrete in the transition area between flow outlets and channel flow.
-The semi-rigid, plastic mats – approximately 4 ft. x 4 ft. x ½ in. – are designed with holes which allow vegetation to grow.
+Flow transition mats are an environmentally sound alternative for riprap or concrete in the transition area between flow outlets and channel flow.
+The semi-rigid, plastic mats— approximately 4 feet by 4 feet and a half-inch—have holes that allow vegetation to grow.
 The mats are installed on top of a TRM in areas of high scour, such as culvert outlets.
-Flow transition mats can provide better protection than riprap and installation is an easy, one-man job.
+Flow transition mats can provide better protection than riprap, and installation is an easy, one-person job.
+Here are some tips for the installation of flow transition maps:

-• When placing transition mats over fill, make sure area is well-compacted to prevent failure from settling.
+- When placing transition mats on top of the fill, make sure the area is well-compacted to prevent failure from settling.

-• Use subsurface drainage in areas with long durations of saturation.
+- Use subsurface drainage in areas that experience long periods of saturation.

-• If not using sod, high-flow events can cause erosion before vegetation establishes.
-To help minimize erosion, install a staple check strip in the TRM directly downstream of the transition mat.
+- If sod is not used, high-flow events could cause erosion before vegetation establishes.
+To help minimize erosion, install a staple check strip in the TRM directly downstream from the transition mat.

 Sediment Control

-Wattles and sediment logs are tubes of straw, coir or excelsior fibers encased in burlap or degradable plastic netting and anchored by wooden stakes.
-Both filter sediment and slow water flow.
-Wattles and logs containing densely packed material – especially straw – are good as slope interrupters.
-Excelsior logs are more porous and less likely to float, so are better suited for ditch checks.
+Wattles and sediment logs are tubes of straw, coir, or wood fibers encased in burlap or degradable plastic netting and anchored in the ground by wooden stakes.
+Both filter sediment and slow down water flow.
+Wattles and logs containing densely packed material—especially straw—are good as slope interrupters.
+Wood fiber logs are more porous and less likely to float, making them better suited for ditch checks.
 Both are good for perimeter applications and inlet protection.

-Filter socks are degradable tubes filled with compost, generally used for perimeter control or at intervals along a slope to capture sheet flow.
-To enhance sediment control, polyacrylamide (PAM) may be added to the compost.
-PAM captures clay particles creating cleaner runoff.
+Filter socks are degradable tubes filled with compost.
+They are generally used for perimeter control or at intervals along a slope to capture sheet flow.
+Polyacrylamide (PAM) may be added to the compost to enhance sediment control.
+PAM captures clay particles, creating cleaner runoff.

-Wattles, logs and filter socks are usually easy to install and can be put on bare soil or over erosion control blankets.
+Wattles, sediment logs, and filter socks are usually easy to install and can be put on bare soil or over erosion control blankets.

 Silt Fence

-Silt fences are geotextile barriers trenched in to the ground and supported by posts.
+Silt fences are geotextile barriers trenched into the ground and supported by posts.
 They are useful on perimeters and in channels with relatively low flow.
-Silt fences filter out small amounts of sediment as runoff passes through the fabric.
-They need to be kept clean to function properly and must be removed after final stabilization, but are easy to install and relatively low cost.
+As runoff passes through the fabric, silt fences filter out small amounts of sediment.
+They must be kept clean to function properly and are removed after final stabilization.
+Silt fences are easy to install and relatively inexpensive.

 Check Dams

-Check dams should be constructed of clean rock, permeable plastic berms or similar products.
-Unlike silt fence, check dams do not cause water to dam up; they let water pass through – slowing its velocity and dissipating its energy.
+Check dams should be constructed across the water flow using clean rocks, permeable plastic berms, or similar products.
+Unlike silt fences, check dams do not cause water to dam up.
+Instead, they let water pass through, slowing its velocity and dissipating its energy.

-Sedimentation can occur on the upstream side.
-If it becomes too great the check dam will function as a waterfall and the project may begin to fail.
-Monitor and excavate the upstream side if necessary.
+Sedimentation can occur on the upstream side of check dams.
+If sedimentation becomes too heavy, check dams will turn into waterfalls and may be rendered ineffective.
+Monitor check dams and excavate the upstream side if necessary.

-Plastic berms should not be placed in areas susceptible to filling with debris (e.g., corn stubble from a field waterway).
-One heavy rain can cause these berms to fill with stubble, creating a dam.
+Plastic berms should not be placed in areas where they would be susceptible to filling with debris (e.g., corn stubble from a field waterway).
+One heavy rain can cause these berms to fill, causing the water to dam up.

-Improper check dam design is not uncommon and can cause project failure.
-Follow current design specs, and account for the individual characteristics of each site.
+Improper design of check dams, which is not uncommon, renders them ineffective.
+Follow current design specifications and account for the individual characteristics of each site.

-If a rain event is relatively small, silt fences will function properly.
-But small rain events typically cause little to no erosion.
-Silt fences may be good for PR but they create a point of failure for the project.
+If a rain event is relatively small, silt fences will function properly as a check dam.
+But, small rain events typically cause little to no erosion.
+Silt fences may be good for PR, but they create a point of failure for the project.
 A roadside is essentially a headwater stream.
-Stream dynamics show that flow = area*velocity.
+Stream dynamics show that flow equals the area times the velocity.
 When the water from a flat, six-foot wide channel is concentrated into a width of typically less than a foot at the low point of a silt fence, the water’s velocity increases substantially, thus erosion is caused instead of prevented.

-Rock checks should mostly be below ground.
-The “waterfall” problems can be eliminated if the check doesn’t extend above ground-level.
+Rock check dams should mostly be below ground.
+The waterfall problems can be eliminated if the check doesn’t extend above ground level.

 —Wes Gibbs, Jones County, 2024